Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Topological classification for three isolated fixed points

 Now consider the oriented curves $\sigma_j \left( \d \bar{V}_{i} \right)$.
 In $\d \left( \sph^1 \times \disk^2 \right)$ these curves are both homologous to $\nu \mapsto \left( \nu^{-\beta_i}, \nu^{\delta_i} \right)$.
 Therefore the equivariant homeomorphism $f_i$ is such that $\left. f_i \circ \sigma_1 \right|_{\d \bar{V}_{i}} := \sigma'_2$ is a new section homologous to $\left. \sigma_2 \right|_{\d \bar{V}_{i}}$.

-We now let $g = \left. f_i \circ f_W^{-1} \right|_{\partial V_{i,2}}$ be the induced self-homeomorphism of $\partial V_{i,2}$.
-By definition $g \circ \sigma_2 = \sigma'_2$, and this new section $\sigma'_2$ is homologous to $\sigma_2$.
-Therefore we can apply Lemma \ref{l:isotopy} to obtain an orbit-preserving equivariant isotopy from $g$ to $\left.\id\right|_{\partial V_{i,2}}$.
-Composing, we obtain an isotopy from $\left. g \circ f_W \right| _{\partial V_{i,1}} = \left. f_i \right| _{\partial V_{i,1}}$ to $\left. f_W \right| _{\partial V_{i,1}}$.
+We now let $h = \left. f_i \circ f_W^{-1} \right|_{\partial V_{i,2}}$ be the induced self-homeomorphism of $\partial V_{i,2}$.
+By definition $h \circ \sigma_2 = \sigma'_2$, and this new section $\sigma'_2$ is homologous to $\sigma_2$.
+Therefore we can apply Lemma \ref{l:isotopy} to obtain an orbit-preserving equivariant isotopy from $h$ to $\left.\id\right|_{\partial V_{i,2}}$.
+Composing, we obtain an isotopy from $\left. h \circ f_W \right| _{\partial V_{i,1}} = \left. f_i \right| _{\partial V_{i,1}}$ to $\left. f_W \right| _{\partial V_{i,1}}$.

 Since $f_i$ is defined over all of $V_{i,1}$, this allows us to extend $f_W$ over all of $V_{i,1}$ as well.
-All that remains is to extend the homeomorphism over the interior of the $B_i$, which can be done by coning. \end{proof}
+We can then extend the homeomorphism over the interior of the $B_i$ by coning, which gives us the result. \end{proof}

 As previously noted in Remark \ref{generalequivalence}, this result can be generalized to classify actions with any number of isolated fixed points, $n$, provided the entire singular set lies on an unknotted closed curve in $\sph^3$.